mcferno/backstage/README.md

 		Configure::write("Security.cipherSeed", "REPLACE-WITH-RANDOM-DIGIT-SERIES"); // digits only
 		Configure::write("Cookie.key", "REPLACE-WITH-LONG-UNIQUE-RANDOM-STRING");

-6. Replace the strings aboved marked as "REPLACE" with unique [string][RandomStrings] and [digit][RandomDigits] sequences to secure your installation.
+5. Replace the strings above marked as "REPLACE" with unique [string][RandomStrings] and [digit][RandomDigits] sequences to secure your installation.
-7. Append your database credentials to the `bootstrap.env.php` file, example:
+6. Append your database credentials to the `bootstrap.env.php` file, example:

 		class DATABASE_CONFIG {
 			public $default = array(